68th Missile Squadron: World War II

 It deployed to the European Theater of Operations (ETO), where it was assigned to VIII Bomber Command in England during the summer of 1942.
 One of the first B-24 Liberator units assigned to the ETO, it was soon engaged in very long range strategic bombardment missions over Occupied Europe and Nazi Germany, attacking strategic targets in France, Belgium, the Netherlands and Germany.
 Among the targets attacked were submarine installations, industrial establishments, airfields, harbors and shipyards.

 A detachment deployed to the Twelfth Air Force in Algeria in June 1943 to help facilitate the Allied invasion of Sicily by bombing airfields and marshalling yards in Italy.
 The detachment also participated in the low-level raid on the Ploiești oil fields in Romania on 1 August 1943.
 Most of the detachment returned to England at the end of August, however some crews and aircraft remained in the Mediterranean Theater of Operations and flew very long range attacks over Italy, Romania, Austria and Sicily and supported Allied ground forces in Sicily as well as attacking Axis forces in Italy opposing the Salerno landing.
 All aircraft and personnel returned to England in October.

 The squadron returned to VIII Bomber Command operations, and supported the Allied Invasion of France in June 1944 by attacking strongpoints in the beachhead area and transportation targets behind the front line.
 The group aided the Caen offensive and the Saint-Lô breakthrough in July.
 It also dropped food, ammunition and other supplies to troops engaged in the airborne attack on the Netherlands in September.
 The unit attacked enemy targets during the Battle of the Bulge, December 1944-January 1945, by striking bridges, tunnels, rail and road junctions and communications in the battle area.
 The squadron attacked airfields and transportation in support of the Western Allied Invasion of Germany, and flew a resupply mission during the airborne assault across the Rhine in March 1945.
 Combat operations ceased with the German surrender in May 1945.

-The squadron returned to the United States in June 1945, being reassigned to the Second Air Force and reorgnized as a Boeing B-29 Superfortress very heavy bombardment unit.
+The squadron returned to the United States in June 1945, being reassigned to the Second Air Force and reorganized as a Boeing B-29 Superfortress very heavy bombardment unit.
 It trained with B-29s and planned to deploy to the Western Pacific, however the Japanese capitulation in August canceled these plans.
 It was assigned to Kansas as part of the Continental Air Forces (later Strategic Air Command or SAC), but it was inactivated in July 1946 as part of the general demobilization of the AAF.